YuvalTamir2/ML-projects/README.md

-# ML-projects
+# Machine-Learning-Projects
-Some projects in the ML field, mainly for self-learning purposes.
+ **A selection of my projects in the ML field, mainly for self-learning purposes.**

 # Computer Vision

    <h2> DocScanner:</h2><br>